The Morning Briefing: Gavin Newsom's California Doesn't Really Exist

 Happy Tuesday, dear Kruiser Morning Briefing friends.
 Saldentubrsk had been doing some fanciful things with jasmine rice and root beer-infused cocktail olives in pursuit of something he'd taken to calling "Hobo Juice."

-As far as Gavin Newsom is aware, he his the most popular boy in school.
-In California politics, Democrats don't actually have to be good at politics, they just have to meet the right money people early on.
-If, like Newsom and former Vice President Kamala Harris, they start in the Bay Area they're on a fast track.
+As far as Gavin Newsom is aware, he is the most popular boy in school.
+In California politics, Democrats don't actually have to be good at politics; they just have to meet the right money people early on.
+If, like Newsom and former Vice President Kamala Harris, they start in the Bay Area, they're on a fast track.
 California is a massive blue echo chamber, so Newsom never comes within a mile of realistic or negative feedback.

 Like all elected Democrats here in the Year of Our Lord 2026, Gavin Newsom is motivated solely by an all-consuming hatred for President Donald Trump.
 One of the most frequent symptoms of Trump Derangement Syndrome is the constant creation of alternative realities.
 In order to bolster his presidential prospects, Newsom has crafted an elaborate fiction about the present condition of the state that he kinda/sorta governs.
 In his version of the story, the Golden State is the picture of financial health and a progressive Utopia.